How and Why Do Succulents Change Color?

 Yes, temperature definitely affects your succulents.

-Many succulents are able to handle high temperatures and full sun, but this doesn’t mean that sudden temperature fluctuations don’t stress them out.
+Some succulents can handle extreme temperatures and full sun, but this doesn’t mean that sudden temperature fluctuations don’t stress them out.

 As the seasons change, your succulents react to the drop or rise in temperature by changing colors.
 It’s their way of self-preserving.

 And with a significant drop or increase in temperature comes a change in sunlight exposure, too.
-So you see, temperature and sunlight usually go hand-in-hand – that’s double the stress for them!
+Temperature and sunlight usually go hand-in-hand -which is double the stress for them!

-This is why you’ll notice that your succulents are more colorful in the spring and summer when the temperatures rise.
+This is why you’ll notice that your succulents are more colorful in the spring and summer when the temperatures rise and there are more sunlight hours a day.

-As the days cool, you might notice some of your succulents revert back to green.
+As the seasons change, you might notice some of your succulents revert back to green.

 These small Echeverias turn pink when grown in full sun.